-DO NOT use EP type gear lubes in the brake section of this hoist.
-EP lubes may prevent the clutch from locking up, causing the load to fall and resulting in property damage, personal injury or death.
+NOTE: Do not use EP type gear lubricants in the brake section of this hoist.
+EP lubricants may prevent the clutch from locking up, causing the load to fall and resulting in property damage.

-- 8. If necessary, add Mobil 424 hydraulic oil through breather hole until oil is level with the bottom of the check plug hole. - 9.
-Install the breather and check plug
+- If necessary, add Mobil Fluid 424, or equivalent, through breather hole until oil is level with the check plug hole. - 5.
+Install the breather and check plug.

-1000 Hours of Operation (6 Months)
+1000 Hours of Operation

-NOTE: You must read and understand the warnings and basic safety rules, found in Section 2 of this manual, before performing any operation or maintenance procedures.
+NOTE: You must read and understand the warnings and basic safety rules, found in Safety Information on page 2-1 of this manual, before performing any operation or maintenance procedures.